rastrau/geowebforum-scraper/example-analyses/README.md

 If you'd like to further develop these analyses or talk about applications, I'm open.
 Please [get in touch through mail](mailto:ralph.straumann@gmail.com) or directly on GitHub.

 ## Dependencies and Development
-- SQL files: none
+- SQL files: no dependencies
-- R files: as stated in the files themselves.
+- R files: dependencies as stated in the files themselves.
 Packages are loaded (or installed, if necessary) at the beginning of the R scripts using the `if (!require(<package-name>)) { }` construct.

 The R code was developed and tested under R version 3.5.1.
 You can download R from [www.r-project.org](https://www.r-project.org).